ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/protect-against-threats.md

 ms.assetid: b10023f6-f30f-45d3-b3ad-b71aa4aa0d58
 ms.collection:
 - M365-security-compliance
-description: "Use this article as a guide to configure your threat protection features right away."
+description: "Use this article as a guide to configure your threat protection features now."
 ---

 # Protect against threats in Office 365